HyunchulKim/AccSysStudy/README.md

 ## Notice for the storage

-* All the executive codes are in /Code
+* All the executive codes are in /Code.

+* All the resulted files would be stored in /Results, if this directory is not made, please make direcotry here.

 * In step 4, you will spend many hours depending on the number of toy.(more than 8 hours for 50k,maybe?)